 Edging provides that confinement.

-Edging Locks the Base and Surface Together
+Edging Locks the Pavement System Together

 Paver edging is not simply decorative trim.

-A properly installed paver system consists of:
+A properly installed paver system includes:

-- A sand bedding layer
+- A uniform bedding layer

 - Interlocking pavers

-- Edge restraints anchored into the base
+- Edge restraints supported by and anchored into the compacted base

 Driveways Require Stronger Edge Support